 - Feeling out of control when eating or exercising

 - Eating patterns that include extreme dieting, severely limiting foods eaten, withdrawn or ritualized behavior at mealtime, or secretive binging

 - Weight loss, dieting, and or control of food becoming a major concern

 - Feeling ashamed, disgusted, or guilty after eating

 - Worrying about the weight, shape, or size of your body

-- Feeling like your identity and value are based on how you look or how much you weigh
+- Feeling like your identity and value are based on your looks and weight

 If you weigh yourself, skip meals, count calories, or exercise too much it doesn’t necessarily mean that you need to seek assistance.
-Sometimes, however, a person’s attitudes about food, weight, and body size may jeopardize health, happiness, and even safety.
+Sometimes a person’s attitudes about food, weight, and body size may jeopardize their health, happiness, and even safety.
 If you are concerned about a friend’s eating behaviors, or your own, that is a signal that counseling may be needed.

 The counseling center staff can work to help you understand and cope with many of these thoughts, feelings, and behaviors.
 You may feel relief and ease just from talking about them.
 Eating concerns and problems are issues that can get better.
 Asking for help and support is an important first step.